 Accounts of this type represent expenses incurred during investment activities.
 Taxes, transaction fees, home maintenance costs, etc. will go here.

-I do not track my home loan as I did not begin using GnuCash when I bought my home.
-If you purchase a home with home loan, you can track the home as an asset and the home loan as a liability under the same group.
+If you borrow to purchase a house as investment, you can track the house as an asset and the home loan as a liability under the same group.
 You can also track all the expenses incurred to get a precise value of the returns earned.

 While creating most of the accounts mentioned above is straightforward, creating accounts of type Mutual Fund is slightly more involved.
 Right-click on the parent account under which you want the mutual fund account to be created and select New Account….